Nithya Raman

-Nithya V. Raman (born July 28, 1981) is an American urban planner, activist, and politician serving as the Los Angeles City Councilmember for the 4th District since 2020.
-Raman, a member of the Democratic Party and the Democratic Socialists of America, defeated incumbent Councilmember David Ryu in 2020.
+Nithya V. Raman (born July 28, 1981) is an American urban planner, activist, and politician serving as the Los Angeles city councilmember for the 4th district since 2020.
+Raman, a member of the Democratic Party and the Democratic Socialists of America, defeated incumbent councilmember David Ryu in 2020 and was re-elected in 2024.
+During her tenure on the LA City Council, Raman has pushed for reforms to increase housing supply in the city.

-Early life and education
+Raman is running for mayor of Los Angeles in the 2026 election.
+Raman advanced in the primary to challenge the incumbent, Karen Bass, in the general election.

-Nithya Raman was born into a Malayali family in Kerala, India, and moved to Louisiana at 6 years old.
-She earned a bachelor's degree in political theory from Harvard University then a master's degree in urban planning from MIT.
+Early life and career

-Career
+Nithya Raman was born in Kerala, India, into a Kerala Iyer family.
+Her family moved to Louisiana when Raman was 6 years old.
+Raman attended Harvard University and earned a bachelor's degree in Social Studies in 2003.
+Raman later attended MIT and earned a master's degree in urban planning in 2008.
+Raman became a naturalized American citizen at the age of 22.

-After living in the United States for many years, Raman returned to her home country of India and founded the research firm Transparent Chennai.
+After living in the United States for many years, Raman returned to India and founded the research firm Transparent Chennai.
 The firm's goal was to improve sanitation in the city of Chennai.
-Prior to entering politics, Raman founded and headed a homelessness nonprofit in Los Angeles and was the executive director of Time's Up Entertainment.
-Raman became a naturalized American citizen at the age of 22.
+In 2013, Raman moved to Los Angeles and worked for the city administrative officer of Los Angeles.
+In 2017, Raman founded and headed SELAH Neighborhood Homeless Coalition, a homelessness outreach nonprofit in Los Angeles.
+She also served as the executive director of Time's Up Entertainment.